milena-t/ReVis/README.md

 ### Dependencies

  *  On uppmax, load biopython/1.80-py3.10.8 to use argparse (base python doesn't include it).
- *  Libraries imported by any script:
-    - sys, re, os, subprocess, argparse
-    - tqdm, random, time
-    - dataclasses, enum, pandas, tempfile, SeqIO
-    - matplotlib

-(Sorry if I forgot any, I'm sure the compiler will tell you if you miss something)
+ *  libraries listed in [requirements.txt](src/ReVis/requirements.txt) (Sorry if I forgot any, I'm sure the compiler will tell you if you miss something)

 # Run modes

-You can make two different kinds of plots with ReVis:
+You can make two different kinds of plots with ReVis: Genome wide repeat abundance histogram and a line plot showing the repeat abunance in the gene surroundings.

 ## Genome wide